How to Apply a Formula to an Entire Column in Excel

 This formula uses structured references to refer to the “Revenue” column in the “SalesData” table.
 As new data is added to the table, the formula updates automatically.

-See also How to display a single quote in a cell?
+See also How to Get Stock Quotes in Excel

 Using Defined Names